amsen20/masters-thesis/docs/scinear/defining-linear-types.md

 ### Fields immutability

-The program reads a field of a linear instance only once.
-So defining variable fields in a linear class is unnecessary.
+The program reads each field of a linear instance only once, so defining mutable fields in a linear class is unnecessary.

 ***Scinear-fields-rule-2:***
 All fields of a linear class should be strictly evaluated values (val), not variables (var) or lazy values (lazy val).